Chazzieloves/photochallenge/README.md

     - Represent:

-        * Exposure of last months challenge winners art.
+        * Exposure of the last month´s challenge winner.
-        * Emphasize the exposure of art.
+        * Emphasizing the exposure of art.
-        * Shows photography from users.
+        * Shows photography from the challenge winner.
         * Invites to fill out the challenge form.